hakant/hakant.github.io/source/_posts/2014-04-24-disaster-recovery-on-azure.markdown

 Actually there are a couple of ways to replicate or backup a database.
 But most of these options have their own shortcomings for disaster recovery.
 There is a feature called [Database Copy](http://msdn.microsoft.com/en-US/library/azure/ff951624.aspx) which creates a [transactionally consistent replica](http://technet.microsoft.com/en-us/library/ms151176.aspx) of the source database in __the same datacenter.__ Because the replica resides in the same datacenter there is no geo-redundancy.
 But after the copying is completed, this database can be exported to a storage account in another datacenter.

 This is exactly what __Automatic Database Export__ feature does.
 It first replicates the database with a copy operation, thus getting a transactionally consistent copy of the database, then exports it to the storage account that is configured.
-To see how it works you can visit [this blog post](http://blogs.msdn.com/b/sql-bi-sap-cloud-crm_all_in_one_place/archive/2013/07/24/sql-azure-automated-database-export.aspx).
+To see how it is configured you can visit [this blog post](http://blogs.msdn.com/b/sql-bi-sap-cloud-crm_all_in_one_place/archive/2013/07/24/sql-azure-automated-database-export.aspx).

 A direct manual export operation itself does not generate a transactionally consistent copy of a database.
 This means you may end up having an Order item in the database with a missing OrderDetails.
 Automatic Database Export however takes care of this problem.
 The documentation was not very clear on that so I asked the man himself:
 <br>